Orbost railway station

-Orbost Railway Station was located in Orbost, Victoria and was the terminus of the Orbost railway line.
+Orbost railway station was located in Orbost, Victoria and was the terminus of the Orbost railway line.
 To save on the costs of a bridge over the Snowy River, which had highly variable levels, the station was located on the west side of the river, even though the town of Orbost was on the east side.

 History

-Orbost Railway Station was opened on Monday 10 April 1916, and closed on 24 August 1987.
+The Orbost railway station was opened on 10 April 1916 and closed on 24 August 1987.
 Little evidence remains of the station itself, other than bits of the concrete face of the passenger platform.

 Bridges

 Part of the former line were the Snowy River Floodplain Railway Bridges, two lengthy low-level bridges forming part of a causeway over the river flats, leading towards the station site.
 One bridge is 770 metres long and the other 183 metres long, and comprise a series of timber and steel trestles.